chemicallang/chemical/README.md

 ### Why the naming

-The name is not permanent, But wanted to name it something that represented its ability to shapeshift / morph (to completely change syntax).
+The name is not permanent, But wanted to name it something that represents its ability to shapeshift / morph (to completely change syntax).

 Please suggest a name, if you've got a better idea.